bitterteriyaki/react-notes/README.md

 # React Notes
-This is a small sample project where I created a notes website using just React.
+This is a small sample project where I created a notes website using React and styled-components.

 ![React Notes](./.github/screenshot.png)